cuponthetop/istio.github.io/content_kr/docs/concepts/policies-and-telemetry/index.md

 At a high level, Mixer provides:

-* **Backend Abstraction**.
+* **Backend 추상화**.
 Mixer insulates the rest of Istio from the implementation details of individual infrastructure backends.

 * **Intermediation**.
 Mixer allows operators to have fine-grained control over all interactions between the mesh and infrastructure backends.